Estonia Flag Estonia

 Directions

-3. Layer on squash, then ground meat and onion.
+2. Layer into the dish the squash then ground meat and onion.

-5. In a medium mixing bowl, beat eggs, add milk and mix well.
+5. In a medium mixing bowl, beat eggs then add milk and mix well.

-6. Pour into casserole, adding more milk if needed until squash is covered.
+6. Pour into casserole dish, adding more milk if needed until squash is covered.

 Mulgikapsad (Sauerkraut with Pork and Barley) (Side Dish)

 A traditional dish hailing from southern Estonia, mulgikapsad is an enriched version of sauerkraut that combines sauerkraut with barley and pork or bacon.
-It uses inexpensive, locally-available ingredients and is traditionally eaten as a side, served alongside grilled meat and boiled potatoes.
+It uses inexpensive, locally available ingredients and is traditionally eaten as a side, served alongside grilled meat and boiled potatoes.
 A hearty dish in cold weather, mulgikapsad is popular wintertime fare.
-Recipe Serving: Serves 5

 Vegetarian